 “Still, there’s something I wanna teach you” she says.
 “This is for when you feel under pressure or sad.”

-Well, she really knows what she is doing.
-After all, she wants to become a psychologist.
+Well, I can’t argue with the statement that she really knows what she is doing.
+After all, psychology has always been her dream career.

 “Shoot at me.”

 “Well, this is a breathing technique.
 You take a veeeeeery deep breath in, and then out, and you think of something that makes you happy.
 It could be a person, a place or a situation.
 And whenever a negative thought threatens to get into your head, mentally scream ‘NO’.
 Got it?”